mruzekw/git-select-recent/README.md

 ```bash
 npm install -g git-select-recent
 ```
-Note: You global node_modules must be in your PATH.
+Note: Global node_modules must be in your PATH.

 # Usage